 Though it may not promote startups or entrepreneurship directly, the movie shows why it's important to be familiar with the struggles of life.
 This movie projects the life of a rich kid, Sid.
 He is not okayish, if not below average, in studies and only likes hanging with friends.
 It is when he leaves his house due to father-son arguments does he get to know the challenges of a middle-class family.

 IMDB rating: 7.8/10

 Release date: 19 May 2017

 Hindi Medium is about a self-made businessman struggling to get his daughter admitted in a reputed school.
 The institution demands the parents to be literate.
 As a result, he decides to get her admitted through a quota reserved for the economically backwards.
 The family shifts to a below-average place of living and quits the comforts it was used to.
-The movie simultaneously depicts the challenges faced by the poor and rich.
-You will love the subject and humor shown.
-Spoiler alert but the key takeaway is that education from a big school does not always equal to success after growing up.
+The movie simultaneously depicts the challenges faced by the poor and the rich.
+You will love the subject and humor depicted!
+Spoiler alert, but the lesson is that education from a big school does not always equal to success after growing up.
 Every entrepreneur will enjoy this Bollywood movie.

 Zindagi Na Milegi Dobara

 Zindagi Na Milegi Dobara teaches us to live life to its fullest and enjoy the roller-coaster ride of ups and downs.
 The characters are plagued by personal problems and have lost the charm of living.
 A three week group vacation makes them realize that it's not worth being stressed out and hesitant all the time.
 With an amazing direction and a plot full of twists, you'll definitely love the film.